 If an employee fails to follow the guidelines in the Policy his/her leave may be delayed or denied.
-If the employee falsifies any information related to the medical certification, the employee may be subject to appropriate discipline, up to and including involuntary termination of employment.
+If the employee falsifies any information related to the medical certification or required by this policy, the employee may be subject to appropriate discipline, up to and including involuntary termination of employment.